MicrosoftDocs/win32/desktop-src/ETW/alpc-wait-for-new-message.md

 ---
-Description: 'This class is the event type class for ALPC wait for new message events.
-The following syntax is simplified from MOF code.' ms.assetid: '7f7fa4b8-ed12-49a0-a84e-37f66af4f5f1'
+Description: This class is the event type class for ALPC wait for new message events.
+The following syntax is simplified from MOF code. ms.assetid: 7f7fa4b8-ed12-49a0-a84e-37f66af4f5f1
-title: 'ALPC\_Wait\_For\_New\_Message class'
+title: ALPC\_Wait\_For\_New\_Message class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ALPC\_Wait\_For\_New\_Message class